 Then they will begin to form another set of “true leaves” which will be packed with basil flavor.
-So once the microgreens have 4 leaves (the 2 cotyledons, and the 2 first true leaves), congrats!
+Once the microgreens have 4 leaves (the 2 cotyledons, and the 2 first true leaves), congrats!
 You’re at the harvest stage and are ready to harvest your micro basil with a sharp knife.

 You can use scissors, but honestly, I recommend grabbing this knife.
 It’s around $10 and will make your life much easier.

 - Ergonomic handle- a combination of Santoprene for comfort and polypropylene for durability

 - Textured finger points provide slip resistance, grip, and safety.
 Protective finger guard.

 - Made from the highest quality Japanese steel which allows for easy maintenance and a razor-sharp edge

 Most microgreens won’t regrow after cutting, so you’ll want to throw your used soil in the compost bin and start again after your harvest.

 You can store your microgreens for around 7-10 days, but the sooner you use them, the fresher and more flavorful they are.